 Natalie's skills as an educator make her one of the most in demand teachers at fiddle camps across the globe.
-She also teaches privately and in a workshop setting, and holds an associate professorship at the Berklee College of Music.
-Natalie now makes her home in Boston, where she is an active member of the traditional music scene.
+She also teaches privately and in a workshop setting.

 ¨Natalie basically wrote the book on the cello's place in Celtic music.¨ - Peter Winter

 ¨In the hands of Natalie Haas, the cello becomes a truly magical instrument." - Green Man

 "You would think they'd been playing together for centuries.
 While his fiddle dances, her cello throbs darkly or plucks puckishly.
 Then she opens her cello's throat, joining Fraser in soaring sustains, windswept refrains, and sudden, jazzy explosions.
 Their sound is as urbane as a Manhattan midnight, and as wild as a Clackmannan winter." - Scott Alarik

 ¨[Alasdair and Natalie] create a sumptuous orchestral mix through the subtle art of aural implication, an intricately textured sound built upon Haas’s extended cello technique." - Andrew Gilbert